notAnkur/CookiefolioApi/README.md

 npm start
 ```

-Now simply visit `localhost:<PORT defined in .env or 8006>` on your browser.
+The documentation will be available at `localhost:<PORT defined in .env or 8006>`.